 This Job Training program will take place at the construction site, where students will be building a new home.
-Students will have hands-on learning and application about the entire process of residential building including blue print reading, site layout, concrete, carpentry, door/window installation, roofing, siding, wiring, plumbing and interior finishing.
+Students will have hands-on learning and application about the entire process of residential building including blue print reading, site layout, concrete, carpentry, door/window installation, roofing, siding, and interior finishing.
 Graduates will be qualified for employment in the residential construction industry.
 The program focuses on constructing homes that achieve a 5-Star Energy rating, are Michigan Green Built, and LEED Certified.

 Prerequisite: This advanced program is recommended for students that have completed the GRCC Construction Trades program or other similar construction program.
 An assessment will be provided to interested students that are unsure of their construction skills.